lmagalhaes/toy-robot/README.md

 # Warm-up
-The warm-up command is a way to send commands to the robot automatically and also are output to the console, so you know what is going on.
+The warm-up command is a way to send commands to the robot automatically.
+All issued commands will be output to the console, so you know what is going on.

+To warm-up the robot, run `make warm-up`.

 All the commands issued to the robot can be on the file [`robot_warmup.txt`](resources/robot_warmup.txt), inside the [`resources`](resources) folder.

+Feel free to edit the file to add and remove commands and all changes will be reflected inside the container

 # Running unit tests
-To run the unit tests simply call `make test`.
+To run the unit tests, simply run `make test`.

-It will use run the testing container and run the unittests.
+It will use run the testing container and trigger the `pytest` command.

 After the tests finish running, you can check the coverage by opening `coverage/index.html` in the browser.